drabinowitz/react-r/README.md

 # React-r

-'A library for writing JSX-like syntax in JavaScript
+>A library for writing JSX-like syntax in JavaScript

 ## Summary

-React is awesome, virtual DOM is awesome, JSX is less awesome.
-It's nice
+React is awesome, the virtual DOM is awesome, JSX is less awesome.
+It's a nice way of describing HTML elements in JavaScript, but it means learning a whole new language and adding another compiler to your JS files.
+In terms of future proofing it's a lot of weight to take on for a cleaner syntax.
+React-r provides a syntax for writing JavaScript that looks and acts a lot like JSX but without the baggage of a new language to compile.

 ## Installation